 Heatmap

 Standardised z-scores of the data were used to plot heatmaps on an appropriate scale.
 Raw (log-scale) read counts or voom normalised counts per gene (as specified) were plotted as normalised z-scores on a [ − 3,  + 3] blue-red scale.
 Similarly, correlations were plotted on a [ − 1, 1] blue-red scale.
 These heatmaps were performed using the linkage and distance specified for the clustering performed in Section [methods:clustering].
 The gplots R package was used to generate many of the heatmaps throughout this thesis, along with a customised heatmap function (released as heatmap.2x).
-Where clearly specfied, data have been split into subsets with clustering performed separately on each subset with these plotted alongside each other.
+Where clearly specified, data have been split into subsets with clustering performed separately on each subset with these plotted alongside each other.

 Modeling and Simulations

-Statisical modeling and simulations have been used to test various synthetic lethal detection procedures on simulated data.
+Statistical modeling and simulations have been used to test various synthetic lethal detection procedures on simulated data.
 This involves constructing a statistical model of how synthetic lethality would appear in (continuous normally distributed) gene expression data.
 Where presented (in section [methods:SLModel]), the assumptions of the model are stated clearly.
 The model allows sampling from a multivariate normal distribution (using the mvtnorm R package) to generate simulated data with known underlying synthetic lethal partners (detailed in section [methods:simulating SL]).
 We can test whether statistical procedures, including those developed in this thesis (presented in section [methods:SLIPT]), are capable of detecting them upon this simulated data.
 This multivariate normal simulation procedure also enables the inclusion of correlation structure which is either given as correlated blocks of genes or derived from pathway structures (as detailed in section [methods:graphsim]).

 If this multivariate normal distribution was sampled once and the procedure to add known synthetic lethal partners was performed, it generates a simulated dataset.
 Performing this simulation procedure and testing with a synthetic lethal detection procedure iteratively, these simulations can be used to assess the statistical performance of the detection procedure.
 The number of iterations (Reps) will be given for each simulation result.
 Typically, these are performed 1000 or 10,000 times depending on computational feasibility of doing so on larger datasets.